muratk3n/thirdwave/en/README.md

 ---

-Interesting theory.. dude claims the Islamic prayer direction changed, they plotted early mosques' direction, it points towards the city of Petra.
+Interesting theory.. dude claims the Islamic prayer direction was changed early in its history, they plotted early mosques' direction, it points towards the city of Petra.
 The claim is Mohammad is even from that general region..
 The famous "cave", going by its description, fits there too.
 Dam

 [Link](https://youtu.be/JOWFPTzK7D4?t=1828)